wearefine/fae/docs/features/filtering.md

 ### Enable Pagination in the Controller

-Pagination is disabled in the Fad:BaseController by default.
+Pagination is disabled in the Fae:BaseController by default.
 This can be customized with a private use_pagination method in controllers inheriting from Fae::BaseController.

 ```ruby
 # app/controllers/admin/example_controller.rb